Work at Height & Rescue Training

 - Adaptable to stressful and changing situations

-Candidates should be aware of the minimum requirements prior to participating in a course.
+Candidates should be aware of the minimum requirements before participating in a course.
 The understanding of this information is crucial to ensuring the safety of rope teams that perform work and rescue in the field

 daily.